Gremlins: Toys and collectibles

 With its commercial themes, particularly the cuteness of the character Gizmo, Gremlins became the center of considerable merchandising.
 Due to this, it became part of a rising trend in film, which had received a boost from Spielberg's E.T. the Extra-Terrestrial.
 Manufacturers including LJN produced versions of Gizmo as dolls or stuffed animals, the latter of which became a popular high-demand toy during the holiday season of 1984.
 Both Gizmo and the gremlins were mass-produced as action figures, and Topps printed trading cards based upon the film.

 An interactive Gizmo Furby Friends toy was released in 1999.

 A product placement deal with fast food chain Hardee's also led to a series of five book-and-cassette/45 records adaptations of the film's story.
 Starting in the early 2000s, companies such as Jun Planning and the National Entertainment Collectibles Association produced all-new Gremlins toys and collectibles.
 In 2017 Trick or Treat Studios began producing official Gremlins life-size puppets of Stripe and Gizmo.
 In May 2019, NECA unveiled their Christmas 2019 collectible, which features two Gremlins singing carols.

+A brick built Lego version of Gizmo was released in October 2025.